m2osw/prinbee/README.md

   In other words, if the new timestamp is smaller or equal to the existing row timestamp, we ignore the write request (data is already too old).

+### Large Data

+If you have a very large cell (i.e. a picture, a PDF, etc.), then it is strongly advised that you use a separate table to handle such data.
+Keep in mind that whenever you read a row the entire row gets loaded.

+So you can create a "files" table which has two columns "filename" and "data".
+The other tables can simply reference "filename" and if you need the file, read the corresponding row of your large data table.

+_Implementation detail: the "large" files get saved on disk on their own, not added to the database files themselves.
+This makes for a much faster system.
+This is true for any large cell._

+## No Cell Object

+The cell concept (data in a column), is not represented by a separate object.
+Instead the rows include named fields.
+That's the only way you have cells.
+Some systems allow for per cell Time of Death.
+This is very difficult to manage and fairly useless to our data so we do not support that at all.

 # Packages Organization